TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

 .. method:: HTTPConnection.getresponse()

-   Should be called after a request is sent to get the response from the server.
+   Should be called after a request is sent to get the response kutoka the server.
    Returns an :class:`HTTPResponse` instance.

    .. note::